 - The essence of THE NORTH FACE's HST Hume 6 at a glance

-- Main Specifications and ratings
+- Main specifications and evaluation

 - Detailed review: How was it when you actually used it?